eprincipe/Summarizer/README.md

 not taken in consideration
 The output file will contain at least the mean of the scores followed by the scores for each article

+## Future Improvements

+-ROUGE-N would be a great addition for comparison purposes.
+-Other similarity measures for testing purposes.
+-Word Embeddings for calculating similarity as inverse of distance.
+-Classifiers  and  potentially  Deep  Learning  methods  maybe  associatedwith the previous item would be a great field of exploration.
+-Different clusterization methods such as DBScan.
+-Implementing a ranking between clusters so that order becomes a factorin the calculations of the results.